Orville Nix: JFK assassination

 United Press International (UPI) purchased the copyright for $5,000 and took possession of the original copy of Nix’s film on December 6, 1963.
 Reese Schonfeld, a UPI executive and later the founding president of CNN, stewarded the film for UPI.
 UPI distributed frame enlargements to its news subscribers the following day.
 The film’s original rendition was examined by the House Select Committee on Assassinations in 1978.
 When UPI returned the copyright and all its copies to the Nix family in 1992, the film’s original version was missing.
 In 2002, the Nix family assigned the film’s copyright to the Dallas County Historical Foundation, which operates the Sixth Floor Museum at Dealey Plaza.
+Portions of the film were utilised by the 1991 film JFK.

 Nix was interviewed in 1966 by investigator Mark Lane for his documentary Rush to Judgment.
 In a filmed interview undertaken by Lane, he also stated that the film he received may not have been identical to the one that he shot.
 He told Lane that at the time of the assassination, he believed that the shots had come from behind the stockade fence on the grassy knoll, but was later told that conclusive proof existed that shots only came from the Texas School Book Depository and that he was convinced by this.
 He was also interviewed by CBS News in 1967 for a television documentary on the Kennedy assassination.